MicrosoftDocs/azure-dev-docs/articles/jenkins/azure-storage-blobs-as-build-artifact-repository.md

 This article illustrates how to use Blob storage as a repository of build artifacts created by a Jenkins continuous integration (CI) solution, or as a source of downloadable files to be used in a build process.
 One of the scenarios where you would find this solution useful is when you're coding in an agile development environment (using Java or other languages), builds are running based on continuous integration, and you need a repository for your build artifacts, so that you could, for example, share them with other organization members, your customers, or maintain an archive.
 Another scenario is when your build job itself requires other files, for example, dependencies to download as part of the build input.

-In this tutorial, you will be using the Azure Storage Plugin for Jenkins CI made available by Microsoft.
+In this tutorial, you'll be using the Azure Storage Plugin for Jenkins CI made available by Microsoft.

 ## Jenkins overview

-Jenkins enables continuous integration of a software project by allowing developers to easily integrate their code changes and have builds produced automatically and frequently, thereby increasing the productivity of the developers.
-Builds are versioned, and build artifacts can be uploaded to various repositories.
-This article shows how to use Azure blob storage as the repository of the build artifacts.
-It will also show how to download dependencies from Azure blob storage.
+Jenkins enables continuous integration of a software project by allowing developers to integrate their code changes and have builds produced automatically.
+This pattern reduces friction and increases team productivity.
+Builds are versioned and build artifacts can be uploaded to distinct repositories.
+This article shows how to use Azure blob storage as the repository for the build artifacts.
+You'll also learn how to download dependencies from Azure blob storage.

 More information about Jenkins can be found at [Meet Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Meet+Jenkins).